Andrew Lloyd Webber: Early life

 Lloyd Webber was born on 22 March 1948, at Westminster Hospital in London, the elder son of William Lloyd Webber (1914–1982), a composer and organist, and Jean Hermione Johnstone (1921–1993), a violinist and pianist.
 His younger brother, Julian Lloyd Webber, is a world-renowned solo cellist.
 On the BBC's genealogy series Who Do You Think You Are?, he learned that his mother's great-great-uncle was the soldier Sir Peregrine Maitland who in 1815 served as a major general at the Battle of Waterloo.

 Lloyd Webber studied at the Royal College of Music in London as did his father William.
 In 2014, he received an honorary doctorate from the college for his "contribution to musical life".

-Lloyd Webber started writing his own music at a young age: a suite of six pieces at the age of nine.
+Fascinated by music from an early age, Andrew started playing the piano and violin at the age of three, before taking up the French horn and started composing his own music by the age of six, writing a suite of six pieces when he was nine.
 He also put on "productions" with Julian and his aunt Viola in his toy theatre (which he built at Viola's suggestion).
 In his memoir, he writes: "mum was determined that I should be a prodigy in something or other."
 His aunt Viola, an actress, took him to see many of her shows and through the stage door into the world of the theatre.
 His father enrolled him as a part-time student at the Eric Gilder School of Music in 1963.
 At this time he was working on a Genghis Khan musical called Westonia!.

 From 1960 to 1965, Lloyd Webber was a Queen's Scholar at Westminster School.
 An avid listener of 1960s rock and pop music, he called The Rolling Stones song "(I Can't Get No) Satisfaction" the "best record of the Sixties", and Dusty Springfield's rendition of "Son of a Preacher Man" the song that taught him "the power of a perfect pop song".
 He studied history for a term at Magdalen College, Oxford, although he abandoned the course in the winter of 1965 to study at the Royal College of Music in London and pursue his interest in musical theatre.